Last updated: May 3, 2026

 Frequently Asked Questions

-How many training hours do I need for a cosmetology license in Wisconsin?
+How many training hours does Wisconsin require for a cosmetologist license?

 Are salon services taxable in Wisconsin?